MicrosoftDocs/azure-reference-other/studio-module-reference/load-trained-model.md

 ### Save a trained model

-You can save models by using the Studio interface, or using an experiment that runs as a web service.
+You can save models by using the Studio (classic) interface, or using an experiment that runs as a web service.

 #### Save a model using a web service